Nuremberg Laws: Legislation in other countries

-Existing copies

-An original typescript of the laws signed by Hitler was found by the US Army's Counterintelligence Corps in 1945.
-It ended up in the possession of General George S. Patton, who kept it, in violation of orders that such finds should be turned over to the government.
+An original typescript of the laws signed by Hitler was found by the U.S. Army's Counterintelligence Corps in 1945.
+It ended up in the possession of General George S. Patton, who kept it in violation of orders that such finds should be turned over to the government.
 During a visit to Los Angeles in 1945, he handed it over to the Huntington Library, where it was stored in a bomb-proof vault.
-The library revealed the existence of the document in 1999, and sent it on permanent loan to the Skirball Cultural Center, which placed it on public display.
-The document was transferred to the National Archives and Records Administration in Washington in August 2010.
+The library revealed the existence of the document in 1999 and sent it on permanent loan to the Skirball Cultural Center, which placed it on public display.
+The document was transferred to the National Archives and Records Administration in Washington, D.C., in August 2010.